 Local fishermen and tourism operators offer boat and fishing trips, and memorable holiday experiences, from foreshore walks to whale watching.

 Real Staithes' skipper, Sean, will take you out on the sea to catch, cook and consume mackerel.
-As well as teaming up with Yorkshire Coast Nature to run Seabird and Whale adventures.
+As well as teaming up with Yorkshire Coast Nature to run Seabird and Whale watching adventures.

 While here, look out for the #2minutebeachclean board on the beach.
 Follow the instructions, pick up a litter-pick and help keep the beach plastic-free.
 Not only will you help our environment you’ll have a gorgeous warm glow inside.